umbraco-community/awesome-umbraco/CONTRIBUTING.md

 * Use the following format: `[Package Name](Link URL) - Description`.
 * The link should be the name of the package or project.
 * Preferably the link should be to the Our Umbraco project page.
-  * _Unless if the package is unable to be hosted on Our Umbraco, for commercial reasons or due to their [terms &amp; conditions](https://our.umbraco.org/terms-and-conditions)._
+  * _Unless if the package is unable to be hosted on Our Umbraco, for commercial reasons or due to a conflict with the [terms &amp; conditions](https://our.umbraco.org/terms-and-conditions)._
 * Keep descriptions concise, clear and simple.
 * New categories, or improvements to the existing ones are also welcome.